danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 the client authenticates the TLS connection.
 If they do not match, the client behavior falls back to the client's normal handling of the presented TLS raw public key or certificate (which may well be valid).

+## Server Operation

+A server running on a local network (see {{unique}}) uses a unique host name that includes a hash of its public key.
+This unique name is encoded as described in {{encoding}}, and might even be configurable on existing servers (without software changes).

 # Unique Host Names {#unique}